 That does not mean its rulings have been everywhere upheld.
 Polities have long had different interpretations of the rights, sometimes leading to very different laws and customs.
 In some situations polities explicitly disregard one or more of the rights claiming it conflicts with local culture.

 With each singularity giving rise to greater topsophic beings, culminating with the Archailect led-empires, there have been concerns that sophont rights could be disregarded without consequence.
 Given the vast nature of higher toposophic beings compared to lower questions can be asked as to why these beings should care about the rights of those below?
 To be sure in some polities this is the case but for much of the civilised galaxy Transapient and Archai rulers back sophont rights in word and deed.
-In many cases transapients have claimed that the Universal Declaration of Sophont Rights is but a single dimension of a march larger set of principles practiced by transapient culture concerning their interactions with each other and lower beings.
+In many cases transapients have claimed that the Universal Declaration of Sophont Rights is but a single dimension of a much larger set of principles practiced by transapient culture concerning their interactions with each other and lower beings.
 Sephirotic transapients have on occasion suggested that the spirit of these protocols are comparable, even if the letter is incomprehensible.

 Despite being a cornerstone of modern civilisation across time and space there have has been certainty of fair treatment.
 Subtle anti-vec prejudice during the middle First Federation led to the establishment of Cog and the emergence of Silicon Generation on the one hand, and the breakaway Metasoft House on the other.
 Splices, Erotoginis, and Bionoids are often abused and treated as sex-slaves, especially away from the more civilized centers.
 Human baselines may be badly treated or used as dedicated slaves by hyperturings, squid provolves may use other sophonts for food, and so on.
 And regulation of such sophont-rights violations is often difficult.